 1. Payment History (35% of score)

 What is your track record?
 Have you paid your accounts on time in the past?
 This is an important factor in your credit score.
 Accounts considered include credit cards, retail accounts, installment loans, finance company accounts, and mortgage loans.
-A few late payments won’t “kill your score.”
+A few late payments won’t kill your score (though if you’re having trouble keeping up with debt, you may consider credit counseling).
 An overall good credit picture can outweigh a few instances.
 However, having no late payments doesn’t guarantee a perfect score either.
 Also considered are public record and collection items (bankruptcies, foreclosures, lawsuits, liens, and judgments).
 These are pretty serious, but the older or lesser amounts count less than more recent and larger ones.

 2. Amounts Owed (30% of score)